dawaltconley/portfolio/src/content/projects/sass-cast.md

   - npm
   - javascript
   - sass
+excerpt: >-
+  Convert JavaScript values to Sass objects and vice versa.
 ---

-A module to convert JavaScript objects to Sass objects and vice versa.
+A module to convert JavaScript values to Sass objects and vice versa.